 Stay in the loop about what’s in season and what’s happening on farms in the Valley!Sign up for CISA's enews

 Springfield Public Schools is a large and diverse urban district, with approximately 24,000 students in over 60 schools.

 The mission of Home Grown Springfield, our food service program, is to eliminate student hunger by increasing the quality, sustainability, and efficiency of the child nutritional programs in our schools and community.
 Springfield Public Schools opened the Home Grown Springfield Culinary & Nutrition Center (CNC) in April of 2019 to support this mission.

 The CNC is a 62,000 square foot, state-of-the art production facility designed and built to produce and package school meals and meal components for Springfield schools.
-We are now making breakfast and deli sandwiches, local salads, and fresh cut fruit cups, as well as home-made muffins, sauces, roasted meats, etc. Our program supports breakfast in the classroom, school lunch, dinner, and summer meals by centralizing operations and consolidating logistics.
+We are now making our own soups, sauces, breakfast and deli sandwiches, local salads, and home-made muffins, roasted meats, etc. Our program supports breakfast in the classroom, school lunch, dinner, and summer meals by centralizing operations and consolidating logistics.
 By making more school food from scratch, we aim to serve more culturally relevant meals with locally sourced ingredients, incorporating student preferences in our menu and recipes.